-You’ll see exactly how they created this explosive image as they walk you through each stage of the planning, preparation and lighting.
+As Anna and Karl walk you through each stage of the planning, preparation and lighting, you’ll see exactly how they created this explosive image.
 You’ll learn about problem solving and creative thinking, how to control lighting and why fast flash duration is a must when photographing flying objects.

 - Learn how to photograph flying food shots

 - See how to use pre-visualisation as part of your planning

 - How to suspend items for photography

 To watch the retouching and editing process that followed the shoot, check out Flying Tea Post-Production.

 If you have any questions about this class, please post in the comment section below.

 Anna and Karl wanted to create an image of a cup with rose bud tea and sugar cubes exploding out of it and a floating milk jug above, pouring milk.
 Guided by Karl’s pre-visualisation, the pair were able to identify a number of challenges that they’d have to overcome to get the final result.
 These included: